Disappearance of Michele Anne Harris: Disappearance

-At 7 a.m. the next morning, Cal called Thayer and told her Michele had not come home after work last night.
+At 7 a.m., Cal called Thayer and told her Michele had not come home after work the night before.
 He asked if she could come to their house, a six-minute drive from her own, and help get the children ready for school.
 She dressed quickly, canceled an engagement for later that day, and left her house eight minutes later.
 On the road in front of the Harris's driveway, she saw Michele's gold Ford Windstar minivan parked on the side.

-Thayer parked briefly to take a look.
-The doors were unlocked and the keys still in the ignition.
+Thayer parked briefly to take a look; the doors were unlocked and the keys still in the ignition.
 She drove down the Harris's driveway, which curves through fields and woods a quarter-mile (400 m) to the house, making it impossible to see the road from it.
 In the house she called out Michele's name, hoping she might have walked there from her car, but Cal responded, already dressed for work.

 Thayer told him that Michele's car was on the road.
 "We better go get it", he said, and the two drove back down to inspect it further.
 Thayer raised the possibility that Michele might still be in the vicinity, perhaps injured or disoriented; Cal told her that she had gone to New York City as she had told him she was going to.
 When Thayer asked how, since her car was on the road, Cal suggested she had perhaps hitchhiked.

-Cal took note of the many items in the vehicle—clothing, mail, magazines, toys and food wrappers primarily—and said he needed to get the vehicle cleaned.
-Thayer drove it back down the driveway and parked it in the garage, after which Cal left for work.
+Cal took note of the many items in the vehicle—primarily clothing, mail, magazines, toys, and food wrappers—and said he needed to get the car cleaned.
+Thayer then drove the car back down the driveway and parked it in the garage, after which Cal left for work.
 Thayer called one of Michele's friends and asked her if she knew Michele's whereabouts, after which the friend called Michele's divorce lawyer, whom she was scheduled to meet with later in the day.
-After learning that she had left Lefty's at the end of her shift the night before, and her cell phone went unanswered, he called the state police and reported her missing.
+After learning that she had left Lefty's at the end of her shift the night before, and her cell phone went unanswered, he called the New York State Police and reported her missing.